Build Configuration

 </settings>

 If your repository manager requires authentication, you must specify credentials for the server.
-The id value in the server element must match the id value in the mirror configuration.
-The username and password values vary depending on the repository manager and the configured authentication.
+The id value in the server element must match the id value in the mirror configuration - chainguard-maven in the example.
+The username and password values vary depending on the repository manager and the configured authentication, contact the administrator and refer to the global configuration documentation.

 <settings>